joslefaure/face_recognition_on_browser/README.md

 ```

-Then copy and paste http://0.0.0.0:8000/ on to your favorite browser
+Then copy and paste http://0.0.0.0:8000/ to your favorite browser

+Add your own image in the img folder, modify the path name and have fun